caroline-cl/Rijksmuseum-Artwork-Recognition-TransferLearning/README.md

 #### Training Model file:
 Directory:Google Drive:ML_FP_2022/image_classification/ [最终文件]

-The models are saved in Google Drive:ML_FP_2022/models/type
+So just run the [最终文件] file and the models are saved in Google Drive:ML_FP_2022/models/type

 ## Multi-task Image Classification
 Similarly, there will be image selection process as well as a model training fil.